 FIRST ALERT FORECAST - Warming up for the weekend

 TUCSON, Ariz.
-(13 News) - Behind the remnants of Harold, drier air moves in Thursday with seasonable high temperatures.
-Mostly sunny to partly cloudy skies are on tap with an isolated storm possible.
-A ridge of high pressure shifts west by the weekend, causing highs to soar back into the triple digits in Tucson.
+(13 News) - A ridge of high pressure shifts west by the weekend, causing highs to soar back into the triple digits in Tucson.
 Enough moisture will linger for a daily storm chance, but coverage will stay isolated.
-Triple digits take us through the beginning of next week.
+Triple digits take us through the middle of next workweek with an Excessive Heat Watch in place Sunday morning through Tuesday evening from Tucson westward.

-THURSDAY: 20% chance for storms.
-Partly cloudy with highs in the upper 90s.

 SATURDAY: 30% chance for storms.
 Partly cloudy with a high near 103°.

-WEDNESDAY: 20% chance for storms.
-Mostly sunny with a high near 103°.
+WEDNESDAY: 30% chance for storms.
+Partly cloudy with a high near 102°.

+THURSDAY: 40% chance for storms.
+Partly cloudy with highs in the upper 90s.

 Copyright 2023 13 News.
 All rights reserved.